 Substance use disorder is notoriously hard to treat.
-Research has shown that most patients treated for alcohol use disorder or opioid use disorder relapse within one year.
-One major problem is that treatment quality and accessibility varies.
-Medically assisted treatment for opioid use disorder.
-It is clinically proven to treat substance dependence and set patients on a positive recovery trajectory.
+Research has shown that most patients treated for alcohol or opioid use disorder relapse within one year.
+One major problem is that treatment quality and accessibility vary.
+Medically assisted treatment for opioid use disorder is clinically proven to treat substance dependence and set patients on a favorable recovery trajectory.
 Yet, access to this type of treatment is minimal, and many patients do not know it is an option.
 Learn how medically assisted treatment for substance use disorder could help you or a loved one.

 What Is Medically Assisted Treatment?

-To understand how this effective treatment works, it is helpful to know why substance dependence develops.
+To understand how this effective treatment works, knowing why substance dependence develops is helpful.

 Medically Assisted Detoxification